AntonFagerberg/Anton-Fagerberg-com-Jekyll-source/_posts/2013-11-29-temporal-information-extraction.markdown

 This project uses mainly regular expressions with some additional tweaking functions to extract temporal information (dates, durations, time, etc) from news articles or any other text.

 Everything here should be viewed as a proof on concept.
-To code is not pretty and it is only targeted against the SemEval-2010 conference competition and not to be used in a real product.
+To code is not pretty and it is only targeted against the TempEval-2 Task A of the SemEval-2010 conference competition and not to be used in a real product.

 ![screenshot](/images/projects/temporal.png)